 - 2 eggs

-- 1/2 c. natural, unsweetened peanut butter (smooth or chunky- your choice)
+- 1/2 cup natural unsweetened peanut butter (smooth or chunky)

 - Whisk the eggs, sugar, and vanilla together in a stand mixer for 3-5 minutes.
-Add the remaining cookie ingredients, stirring until completely mixed.
+Add the flour and baking powder along with the cooled chocolate, stirring until completely mixed.
 Let stand for 10 minutes.

 - Line two cookie sheets with silicone or parchment.
 Using a small cookie scoop (or just under a tablespoon), drop the dough onto the sheets.
 Flatten a bit with your hand - they won't spread much, so you can space them fairly close.

 - Bake 7-8 minutes only - the tops will look cracked like brownies.
 Cool for 10 minutes on the trays before cooling completely on a wire rack.